- Title Professor of Biology; Director, Program in Molecular Biology, Cell Biology & Biochemistry

 - Area of Interest molecular biology, cell biology, signal transduction, cancer, molecular ecology

-Much of our research focuses on three projects centered around transcription factor NF-kB.
-In one project, we seek to understand the cellular and molecular mechanisms by which altered NF-kB activity contributes to a variety of human cancers, especially lymphoid cell cancers.
-For example, we have found that many human B-cell lymphomas have chronically high levels of nuclear NF-kB activity that is required for their growth and survival.
-More recently, we have also been investigating the role of NF-kB co-activator proteins called HATs (histone acectyltransferases) in human B-cell lymphoma.
+The research in our lab is carried out by a team of graduate and undergraduate researchers.
+The research primarily focuses on the role of signal transduction pathways in normal and disease physiology.
+Much of our research involved projects centered on transcription factor NF-κB.
+In one project, we seek to understand the cellular and molecular mechanisms by which altered NF-κB activity contributes to a variety of human diseases, especially lymphoid cell cancers and immunodeficiencies.
+For example, we have found that many human B-cell lymphomas have chronically high levels of nuclear NF-κB activity that is required for their growth and survival.
+Conversely, some human immunodeficiency diseases are due to mutations that reduced NF-κB signaling in response to cytokines or pathogens.

-Finally, we are studying the evolutionary origins of the NF-kB pathway by characterizing NF-kB genes and proteins in simple marine organisms, such as the sea anemone Nematostella vectensis.
-This research may have relevance to the mechanisms by which simple marine organisms deal with the environmental stress that is currently impacting sensitive marine ecosystems.
+We are also studying the evolutionary origins of the NF-κB pathway by characterizing NF-κB genes and proteins in simple marine organisms, such as the sea anemones, corals, and sponges.
+This research has relevance to the mechanisms by which simple marine organisms maintain symbiotic relationships with required algae and how they deal with the environmental stress that is currently impacting sensitive marine ecosystems.
 These studies are being carried out in collaboration with Drs.
-Les Kaufman, John Finnerty and Trevor Siggers (Biology Department, Boston University).
+Sarah Davies, John Finnerty, and Trevor Siggers (Biology Department, Boston University).

 - Brennan JJ, Gilmore TD (2018) Evolutionary origins of Toll-like receptor signaling.
 Molecular Biology and Evolution 35: 1576-1587.